BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 <p>One can feel them both upon arrival in The US: the desperation and the love.</p>

 <p>Years ago, I read a description of friendships in the Nordics versus friendships in Russia.
-Apparently, friendships in Russia inevitably fall into a period of tribulation, for some reason or another, before ultimately emerging as an unbreakable bond, solid to the grave.
+Apparently, friendships in Russia inevitably fall into a period of stormy tribulation, for some reason or another, before ultimately emerging as an unbreakable bond.
 Meanwhile, friendships in the Nordics have no such feature.</p>

 <p>The author's theory was that, in Russia, you don't have a safety net in life, so your friend becomes your safety net.